 Projektleiterin: Prof. Dr. Anna Geis, Institut für Internationale Politik, Helmut-Schmidt-Universität Hamburg

-Projektbearbeiterinnen: Dr. Louise Wiuff Moe und Lena Schumacher M.A., beide Institut für Internationale Politik, Helmut-Schmidt-Universität Hamburg
+Projektbearbeiterinnen: Dr. Louise Wiuff Moe und Lena Pollmann M.A., beide Institut für Internationale Politik, Helmut-Schmidt-Universität Hamburg

 Das Projekt startete am 1.
 Juni 2017.
 Eine ausführliche Beschreibung des Projekts findet sich hier.